-As of December 31, 2012, the Company is not committed by lines of credit, standby letters of credit, has no standby repurchase obligations or other commercial commitments.
+As of December 31, 2013, the Company has no standby letters of credit, has no standby repurchase obligations or other commercial commitments.
+The Company has a line of credit see Note 7 (Credit Facility).
 Other than employment arrangements and other management compensation arrangements, the Company is not engaged in any transactions with related parties.
-(See Note 12 Subsequent Events)